MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/hostobject.md

 ---
-title: Use app objects in JavaScript
+title: Using Host Objects in WebView2
-description: Use host object in JavsScript using the WebView2 AddHostObjectToScript API.
+description: How to pass host objects to JavaScript using the AddHostObjectToScript API for WebView2 apps.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual